Morocco is one of those countries that changes and surprises you.

 After our trip, we will set up a group chat to keep in touch, share photos, and continue to grow these awesome friendships we formed.

 You’ll fly into Marrakech airport (RAK).
-Arrive anytime on the arrival day, and depart anytime on the departure day (afternoon departures are always the best idea).
+Arrive by 6pm on arrival day, and depart morning or afternoon on departure day (afternoon departures are always the best idea).

 Cancel 30 days before a tour and receive a full credit or a refund, minus your deposit.